-The U.S. Department of Defense began deploying long-range missile interceptors in Alaska and California in late 2004 to address long-range missile threats from North Korea.
-Currently, the U.S. GMD element of the BMDS includes about 20 silo-based interceptors in Alaska and several in California.
-As part of an integrated Ballistic Missile Defense System (BMDS) capability, the United States also has a number of ground-based radars in operation around the world, space-based assets supporting the BMDS mission, command and control networks throughout the United States and the Pacific, as well as ground-mobile and sea-based systems for shorter-range BMD.
+The U.S. Department of Defense began deploying long-range missile interceptors in Alaska and California in late 2004 to address long-range missile threats primarily from North Korea.
+Currently, the U.S. GMD element of the BMDS includes more than two dozen silo-based interceptors in Alaska and several in California.
+As part of an integrated Ballistic Missile Defense System (BMDS) capability, the United States also has a number of ground-based radars in operation around the world, space-based assets supporting the BMDS mission, command and control networks throughout the United States and the Pacific, as well as ground-mobile and seabased systems for shorter-range BMD.

-What remains necessary as part of the global BMDS, according to the Administration, is an ability in the European theater to defend against intermediate-to-long-range ballistic missiles launched from Iran.
+What remains necessary as part of the global BMDS, according to the Bush Administration, is an ability in the European theater to defend against intermediate-to-long-range ballistic missiles launched from Iran.
 The Department of Defense (DOD) argues it is important to U.S. national security interests to deploy a GMD capability in Europe to optimize defensive coverage of the United States and Europe against potential threats both into Europe and against the United States.

 There have not been a large number of intercept flight tests of the deployed GMD element.
-Nonetheless, the Administration and many U.S. military leaders have expressed confidence in the deployed system.
+Nonetheless, the Bush Administration and many U.S. military leaders expressed confidence in the deployed system.
 Most agree there is the need for further operational testing.
-Some observers continue to question how much confidence there should be in the system's potential operational or combat effectiveness based on the types of tests conducted and the test results to date.
+Some observers